-One reason exercise leads to a happier, healthier brain is because it promotes neurogenesis, or the birth of new brain cells, which helps improve cognitive function, says Wendy Suzuki, a professor of neural science and psychology at New York University, in her book Healthy Brain, Happy Life.
+One reason exercise leads to a happier, healthier brain is because it promotes neurogenesis, or the birth of new brain cells.
+This helps improve cognitive function, says Wendy Suzuki, a professor of neural science and psychology at New York University.
+You can read her book here Healthy Brain, Happy Life.

 Indirectly, exercise also improves sleep and mood, and reduces stress and anxiety.
 When a person experiences problems in these areas, it often causes, or contributes, to cognitive impairment.

 There seems to be a difference though, in the type of exercise which is most effective for growing new brain cells.
-Cycling appears to be more helpful than running, and exercise that require both mental and physical demands are also helpful.
-Time to get out those old tap shoes my dear!
+Cycling appears to be more helpful than running.
+Exercises that require both mental and physical demands are also helpful.
+Time to get out those old tap shoes, my dear!

-Scientist may not have a full understanding yet of why and how our brains have evolved to experience such a boost from exercise, but when we look at our fight – or – flight response, which we have our ancestors to thank for, we can begin to understand the euphoria they felt when they escaped a sabre – toothed predator.
+Scientists may not have a full understanding yet of why and how our brains have evolved to experience such a boost from exercise, but when we look at our fight-or-flight response, which we have our ancestors to thank for, we can begin to understand the euphoria they felt when they escaped a sabre-toothed predator!